-When the world is ready to travel again, Vancouver’s North Shore will be ready to welcome you back.
-But for now, we will need to be together, apart, as we all stay home and ride this out while social distancing.
-That doesn’t mean you can’t get your fill of North Shore experiences from your couch though!
+When the world is ready to travel again, Vancouver’s North Shore will be ready to welcome you back but that doesn’t mean you can’t get your fill of North Shore experiences from your couch though!
 For now, here’s some inspiration to bring the North Shore to your living room.

 North Van Arts usually offer their arts education in venues around the North Shore, but due to the current situation they have switched it up to offer classes like journalling, stories and songs, and introduction to acrylics as well as some online exhibitions!
 Register for an upcoming virtual art class here.

 Another online initiative from North Van Arts is the North Shore Culture Compass.
 The Compass is an interactive online map that allows you to explore North Vancouver’s and West Vancouver’s arts, culture, and heritage from your home.
 From First Nations and Festivals and Events to Cultural Spaces and Creative Industries, there’s plenty to explore online now so you can visit later!

 When you really miss us you can see Vancouver’s North Shore in real time on one of the many webcams!
 You can check in on Grinder and Coola in hibernation on the Bear Cam (they do get up and walk around sometimes!), see the conditions in the Cove on the Deep Cove Kayak Cove Cam, check in on Cypress Mountain Resort, or say hi to Horseshoe Bay on the Sewell’s Marina webcam.
 See the full list of webcams here.

 Join Buster Bear as he goes on a quest around North Vancouver.
 These short educational videos feature a cartoon bear who learns about North Vancouver’s historic past.
 Watch now.